Tank Level Measurement

 Mobile Tank Level:

 Everything is much more complicated with tanks of fluid mounted on vehicles or aircraft.
 The motion of the vehicle can result in sloshing of the fluid inside the tank, and this produces a noisy signal.
 In aircraft, the force from acceleration due to climbing or diving can affect also the level measurement.
 Averaging several dozen seconds worth of readings is good practice as this will smooth out the variations in readings due to perturbing factors – just like the gas gauge on your car.

 The Validyne P55 differential pressure transducer and pressure transmitter has been used extensively for tank level measurements.
 The P55 family of pressure sensors come with a wide array of pressure port options, digital and analog outputs, sensor material options including Hastelloy, Inconel, 316SST and 410SST, O-ring options as well as form factor.
-The P365 differential pressure transducers can handle system pressures up to 12K PSI and measure a differential pressure as low as 8 PSI which are ideal for methane, LOX and NOX tanks.
+The high line low differential pressure transducers can handle system pressures up to 12K PSI and measure a differential pressure as low as 8 PSI which are ideal for methane, LOX and NOX tanks.
 The P55 series can handle system pressures of 3200 PSI and differential pressures as low as 0.125PSI which are ideal for most gas and liquid tanks.
-Contact email@example.com to find the right pressure transducer for your tank level measurement solution.
+Contact firstname.lastname@example.org to find the right pressure transducer for your tank level measurement solution.